 Thinking this way helps you move from a vague desire to "use AI" to a concrete plan.
 It forces you to identify the exact pain points you want to address and define what success will look like when you solve them.
 This clarity becomes your north star, guiding every decision you make, from the data you collect to the features you build.
 A comprehensive platform like Cake can manage the technical stack, but the strategic vision has to come from you.
 By starting with your business objectives, you ensure that your investment in AI will produce a measurable return and push your company forward.

-Finding the best problems for AI to solve
+Finding the right problems for your AI to solve

 The best problems for AI are often hiding in plain sight, usually disguised as your biggest operational headaches or customer complaints.
 Start by looking for bottlenecks, repetitive tasks, or areas where human error is costly.
 These are prime candidates for an AI solution.
 However, a good problem also requires good data.
 To improve data quality, you need to assess what you have, break down data silos, and fix errors at the source.
 Without a clean, reliable dataset, even the most advanced model will fail.
 Finally, always consider the ethical implications.
 It's vital to think about how an AI solution could impact people and ensure you're building something that is fair and responsible from the start.